 (A) The state board of education shall prescribe standards and requirements which shall be met by persons who are eligible for such scholarships.
 Scholarships shall be allocated among the counties of the state on an equitable basis by the state board of education, provided that not less than three such scholarships shall be available annually to residents of each county of the state.
-If, on the first day of September in each year, the state board of education finds that the number of eligible persons recommended from any county is less than the number of scholarships among the counties in which the number of eligible persons exceeds the number of scholarships allocated to that county, it may reallocate the remaining scholarships among the counties in which the number of eligible persons exceeds the number of scholarships allocated.
+If, on the first day of September in each year, the state board of education finds that the number of eligible persons recommended from any county is less than the number of scholarships allocated to that county, it may reallocate the remaining scholarships among the counties in which the number of eligible persons exceeds the number of scholarships allocated.
 Such reallocation as may affect a county in one year shall not prejudice in any way the allocation to it in succeeding years.

-(B) In accordance with the requirements of sections 3315.33, 3315.34 and 3315.35 of the Revised Code, the educational service center superintendent in each educational service center as committee chairperson shall appoint a committee consisting of one city or exempted village high school principal, one elementary school principal and one city or exempted village classroom teacher.
+(B) In accordance with the requirements of sections 3315.33, 3315.34, and 3315.35 of the Revised Code, the educational service center superintendent in each educational service center as committee chairperson shall appoint a committee consisting of one high school principal, one elementary school principal, and one classroom teacher.
 This committee shall select and recommend, on the basis of merit, a number of high school graduates, not to exceed the number allocated to each county by the state board of education, who are interested in teaching and whose work and qualifications are such as to indicate that they possess the qualities which should be possessed by a successful teacher.
 Such persons shall not have previously been enrolled in any college of education or have majored in education in any college or university.
 Such other college training shall be considered in determining such person's qualifications to become a successful teacher.